3191110276/intro-to-kubernetes/0_Environment_Setup/README.md

 ![CCP node](img/ccpnode.png?raw=true "CCP node")

 On this page, we will be able to configure the node settings, such as CPU and RAM.
-We will keep everything at the default settings, and we are only going to fill out the fields
+We will keep everything at the default settings, and we are only going to fill out the fields "VM Username" and "SSH Public Key".
+For the VM username, we are just going to use "admin".
+For hte SSH key, you can go ahead and use an existing key, or create a new one.

 ![CCP node2](img/ccpnode2.png?raw=true "CCP node2")